cncf/credits/PROCESS.md

 - initial IAM user(s)[n] apart of the IAM group[a]
 - cloudtrail audit policy

+Applying base resources and changes for accounts is managed in _infra/aws/terraform/accounts/[ACCOUNT]_.

 ## Notes

 Future goals might include to have a cloud provider specific Terraform module for spinning up the basic for an account, e.g with AWS: